yodkwtf/google-search-clone-react/README.md

 # Google Search Clone

-A Google Search Clone created with reactjs and tailwind css.
-The search results are fetch via an external api provided by RapidAPI.
-There are multiple types of search results including images, videos, and news.
+A Google Search Clone built using React.js and Tailwind CSS.
+This application allows users to search for various types of content using the Google Search API.
+The search results also include images and videos.

 ## Preview